All Products

 Use the streaming data lakehouse

-The previous section showed how to create a Paimon catalog and write to Paimon tables in Flink.
-This section describes simple data analysis scenarios using StarRocks after the streaming data lakehouse is built.
+The previous section showed how to create a Paimon Catalog and write to Paimon tables in Flink.
+This section shows some simple scenarios for data analytics using StarRocks after you build the streaming data lakehouse.

-First, log on to the StarRocks instance and create an `oss-paimon` catalog.
+First, log on to the StarRocks instance and create a catalog for oss-paimon.
 For more information, see Paimon Catalog.

 CREATE EXTERNAL CATALOG paimon_catalog